 Tehuilan (MH570v)

-This black-line drawing of the compound glyph for the personal name Tehuilan (perhaps "Stone Dragger," here attested as a man's name) shows a frontal view of a stone or rock (tetl) with (with the usual curling ends and diagonal lines).
+This black-line drawing of the simplex glyph for the personal name Tehuilan (perhaps "Stone Dragger," here attested as a man's name) shows a frontal view of a stone or rock (tetl) with (with the usual curling ends and diagonal lines).
 There is a rope hanging down from it and attached for dragging it (tlahuilana).
-But, if the tetl is a phonetic indicator, and the te- is the nonspecific human object prefix, referring to people in general, then perhaps the name Tehuilan refers to (metaphorically?) pulling people along.
+But, if the tetl is a phonetic indicator, and the te- is the nonspecific human object prefix, referring to people in general, then perhaps the name Tehuilan is a compound that refers to (metaphorically?) pulling people along.

 Stephanie Wood